 A ban on cash would fall most heavily on this group.
 Absent traditional banking relationships, their circumstances would get much worse if cash is restricted or banned.

-It’s not just the desperately poor will be affected by this either.
-My wife, who has spent many years working in banking, has told me on different occasions how people in low income jobs commonly show up at the bank and cash their paychecks upon receipt.
+It?s not just the desperately poor will be affected by this either.
+My wife, who has spent many years working in banking, has told me how people in low income jobs commonly show up at the bank and cash their paychecks upon receipt.

-This is just my speculation of course, but I believe that such people are cashing their paychecks because they also have credit issues that force them to make payments in cash.
+This is just my speculation of course, but I believe that such people are cashing their paychecks for a very specific reason.
+They probaly have credit issues that force them to make payments in cash.

 4. The Bad Guys Will Always Find Ways Around Any Restrictions

-There’s a dark side to this as well.
-Restricting or banning cash will almost certainly cause the criminal element to become even more brutal and dangerous than they are right now.
-Simply put, these are people who don’t play by the rules, and they won’t play by this one either.
+There?s a dark side to this as well.
+Restricting or banning cash will almost certainly cause the criminal element to become more creative.
+They may even become more brutal and dangerous than they are right now.
+Simply put, these are people who don?t play by the rules, and they won?t play by this one either.

 5. Elimination of Cash Will Lead to Use of Alternative Currencies

 From a government standpoint, a war on cash is not without risks.
-The greatest risk is that an absence of cash will force people into seeking other means of buying and selling.
-That raises the risk of alternative currencies, and that’s a forbidden place where no government wants to go.
+The greatest risk is that an absence of cash will force people to seek other means of buying and selling.
+That raises the risk of alternative currencies, and that?s a forbidden place where no government wants to go.

-But as much as we think that a government monopoly on currency is normal, it’s actually a relatively recent phenomenon (only since 1933 in the US).
+We think a government monopoly on currency is normal.
+But in reality, it?s actually a relatively recent phenomenon (only since 1933 in the US).

 Up until the 20th century, there was no exclusive legal currency.
-People transacted in gold and silver, as well as a variety of notes that represented a claim against the precious metals.
+People transacted in gold and silver.
+They also used a variety of notes that represented a claim against the precious metals.
 Examples include silver certificates and banknotes.
 Various foreign currencies may also have been accepted for exchange, even within the US.